UKDanceBlue/monorepo/packages/mobile/docs/Apple Profile.md

 ## Distribution Certificate

 The distribution certificate is used to sign the app when it is distributed to the app store.
-It can be created and managed by `eas credentials`.
-The certificate has an expiry date, and when it expires it must be renewed and updated in Expo.
+It can be created and managed with `eas credentials`.
+The certificate expires after a year and will need to be renewed.

 ## Production Provisioning Profile

 The production profile is used by the app store to verify that the app has been signed by a trusted source.
-It can be created and managed by `eas credentials`.
+It can be created and managed with `eas credentials` or can be created on the apple developer portal and uploaded to Expo's web portal.
+The profile also expires after a year and will need to be recreated.

 ## Ad-Hoc Provisioning Profile